What is isolation?

 A person who is infected is isolated to prevent the further spread of the disease.

-You spend time in home isolation if you have been confirmed as COVID-19 positive by the RT-PCR test, but at the same time, you do not suffer from severe symptoms of this disease that would require your hospitalization.
+You spend time in isolation if you have been confirmed as COVID-19 positive by the RT-PCR test or if you have been confirmed as COVID-19 positive by the antigen test and show symptoms of the disease but at the same time, you do not suffer from severe symptoms of the disease that would require your hospitalization.
 However, monitor your symptoms and if they worsen, contact your GP, and follow their instructions.

 How long does isolation last?

-In general, isolation lasts a minimum of ten days after your positive RT-PCR test.
-After the required minimum, your GP may release you from isolation.
-However, you must be without the symptoms in the past three days.
+In general, isolation lasts a minimum of 7 days since your positive test.
+After a consultation, your GP may release you from isolation if you have been isolated for a minimum of 7 days, and at the same time, you have been without the COVID-19 symptoms in the past two days.